 Students will be required to complete a variety of weekly learning tasks.
 These include, but are not limited to, written responses to set questions and activities on required reading, online quizzes, reports, research assignments, participation in online discussion forums, online lessons, multimedia presentations and essay writing.

-We strongly recommend that all students attend our Global Politics SAC revision seminars that are run each term at the DECV in Thornbury.
+We strongly recommend that all students attend our Global Politics SAC revision seminars that are run each term at the VSV in Thornbury.
 They offer great opportunities to share ideas and interests.

 What skills do you need?